Amisha-777/Business-Process-Diagrams/Student Enrollment Process/README.md

     -   Validated applications are forwarded to the Registrar's Office and the Financial Aid Office. #ApprovalProcess
     -   Financial aid applications and tuition payments are processed, with discrepancies addressed through student inquiries. #FinancialAid
 5.  **Acceptance Letter Generation**:
     -   Upon successful review and approval, an acceptance letter is generated, emailed to the student, and copies are sent to the Registrar's            and Financial Aid Offices. #AcceptanceLetter
 6.  **Enrollment Confirmation**:
-    -   Students confirm enrollment by submitting payment to the Financial Aid Office after receiving the acceptance letter. #EnrollmentConfirmation
+    -   After receiving the acceptance letter, the student must confirm their enrollment by submitting payment to the Financial Aid Office.
+    -   The system checks for any issues with the enrollment details.
+If discrepancies arise, they are corrected, and the Admissions Department           is notified. #EnrollmentConfirmation
     -   The system verifies enrollment details; discrepancies are corrected, and the Admissions Department is notified. #EnrollmentVerification
 7.  **Final Enrollment**:
     -   Once all details are verified and payment is received, an enrollment confirmation is generated and sent to the student. #FinalEnrollment